cathaypacific8747/fr24/docs/api/core.md

 Note that the fr24 flight ID is in base 10, not hex.

-The current implementation is poor and will be reworked in the future.
+The current implementation is poor and is being reworked.

 ::: fr24.livefeed
 ::: fr24.history